Large Language Models for Cyber Security: A Systematic Literature Review: RQ2: What LLMs have been employed to support cybersecurity tasks?

-Regarding the model applicability, as shown in the Figure~\ref{fig1}, encoder-only models initially garnered attention in the fields of network cybersecurity~\cite{ids6} and software and systems cybersecurity~\cite{10.1145/bugde5,bugrepair9}.
-In 2023, this concept was extended to the field of information and content cybersecurity, utilizing encoder-only models to harmful content on social media platforms~\cite{mets2023harmful4,hanley2023harmful1,cai2024harmful3}.
+Regarding the model applicability, as shown in the Figure~\ref{fig:arch_trend}, encoder-only models initially garnered attention in the fields of network security~\cite{ids6} and software and systems security~\cite{10.1145/bugde5,bugrepair9}.
+Specific applications include failure detection in large-scale system logs using BERT fine-tuned on normal behavior~\cite{log8}, and in 2023, this concept was extended to the field of information and content security, utilizing encoder-only models like DistilBERT and RoBERTa for phishing and spam email detection~\cite{jamal2023phishing4} and others to detect harmful content on social media platforms~\cite{mets2023harmful4,hanley2023harmful1,cai2024harmful3}.

-\textbf{Encoder-decoder LLMs.} The Transformer model, based on the encoder-decoder architecture~\cite{vaswani2023transformer}, consists of two sets of Transformer blocks: the encoder and decoder.
-Stacked multi-head self-attention layers are used by the encoder to encode the input sequence, generating latent representations.
-In contrast, the decoder performs cross-attention on these representations and sequentially produces the target sequence.
-The structure of encoder-decoder LLMs makes them highly suitable for sequence-to-sequence tasks such as code translation and summarization.
-However, their complex architecture requires more computational resources and high-quality labeled data.

-Models like BART~\cite{lewis2019bart}, T5~\cite{raffel2023T5}, and CodeT5~\cite{wang2021codet5} exemplify this architecture.
-CodeT5~\cite{wang2021codet5} and PLBART~\cite{ahmad2021plbart} have built upon the foundation of their original models by introducing bimodal inputs of programming language and text, demonstrating effective code comprehension capabilities.
-Raffle et al.~\cite{raffel2023T5} show that almost all NLP tasks can be framed as a sequence-to-sequence generation task in their work.
-In LLM4Security, the encoder-decoder architecture was first attempted to be applied in the field of network security~\cite{webfuzz1}.
-However, subsequent research has not widely adopted this approach, possibly due to the complexity of the encoder-decoder structure.
-From another perspective, owing to its flexible training strategy and excellent adaptability to complex tasks, the encoder-decoder model was later extended to other cybersecurity tasks such as program fuzzing~\cite{deng2023progfuzz1}, reverse engineering~\cite{armengolestapé2024reverse4}, and phishing emails detection~\cite{jamal2023phishing4}.

-\textbf{Decoder-only LLMs.} Unlike the encoder-decoder architecture, which involves the encoder processing input text and the decoder generating output text by predicting subsequent tokens from an initial state, decoder-only LLMs rely solely on the decoder module to produce the target output text~\cite{radford2018gpt1}.
-This autoregressive training paradigm allows decoder-only models to generate longer-form outputs token by token, making them well-suited for producing detailed analyses, advisories, and even code relevant to cybersecurity.
-The attention mechanism in these models also enables them to flexibly draw upon the extensive knowledge stored in their parameters and apply it to the current context.